jimmyhmiller/PlayGround/writings/programming/Side Effects, Complecting a la Carte.md

 Here "functions" in javascript do something that algebraic functions certainly can't do, side effects.
 Side effects occur when our function accesses something outside itself.
 This reaching out of itself often involves changing the value of some variable, but can involve causing an effect, such as printing to the console or making an http request.

-###But They Are Still Functions
+### But They Are Still Functions

 Calling these side-effecting functions not "functions" is not great terminologically.
 Javascript is going to call them functions whether they have side effects or not.
 So while it may be true in the mathematics sense, it doesn't hold in javascript land.
 So instead let's refer to functions in the algebraic sense as *pure functions* and side effecting functions as *impure functions*.

 Pure functions are the perfect example of decomplected code.
 Pure functions do one thing, transform input.
 Impure functions are complecting a la carte.
 Inside an impure function we can change anything, we can return different results depending on the time of the day, in fact, we can return nothing.
 These side effects weave together the notion of an effect with the computation that needs to be done.

-###But My Programs Need to do Something
+### But My Programs Need to do Something

-Side-effects are of course necessary.
+Side-effects (in Javascript) are of course necessary.
 Our programs must communicate with the outside world in some way.
 But unconstrained side-effects can incredibly complicate our code.
 Mixing our data transformations with side-effects causes to lose the ability to reason about our code accurately.
 Mutating variables causes us to have to keep track of more and more state as variables change.
 In fact, it is my conjecture that a large majority of hard to trace bugs come from some variable somewhere being changed to some value we did not expect.

-##Conclusion
+## Conclusion
 So how do we constrain side-effects?
 That deserves a whole post or three on that very topic but for now we can keep it simple.
 First, always strive to write pure functions.
 Secondly, avoid mutation if at all possible.
 Finally move all side effects to the edges of your programs.
 Future posts will explore these topics showing how constraining our side-effects eliminates whole classes of bugs commonly encountered in programming and leads to simpler code.